Transnistria conflict: Russian invasion of Ukraine

-On 22 April 2022, Russia's Brigadier General Rustam Minnekayev in a defence ministry meeting said that Russia planned to extend its Mykolayiv–Odesa front in the Ukraine war further west to include the Transnistria on the Ukrainian border with Moldova.
+Ukrainian military officials had identified the establishment of a "land corridor" to Transnistria as one of Russia's primary objectives since the first day of the invasion.
+On 22 April 2022, Russia's Brigadier General Rustam Minnekayev in a defence ministry meeting said that Russia planned to extend its Mykolaiv–Odesa front in the Ukraine war further west to include the Transnistria on the Ukrainian border with Moldova.
 Minnekaev announced that the plan of Russia's military action in Ukraine included taking full control of Southern Ukraine and achieving a land corridor to Transnistria.
 He also talked about the existence of supposed evidence of "oppression of the Russian-speaking population" of Transnistria, echoing Russia's justifications for the war in Ukraine.
 The Ministry of Defence of Ukraine described this intention as imperialism, saying that it contradicted previous Russian claims that it did not have territorial ambitions in Ukraine".

 On 26 April, Ukrainian presidential adviser Oleksiy Arestovych said during an interview that Moldova was a close neighbor to Ukraine, that Ukraine was not indifferent to it and that Moldova could turn to Ukraine for help.
 He also declared that Ukraine was able to solve the problem of Transnistria "in the blink of an eye", but only if Moldovan authorities requested the country's help; and that Romania could also come to Moldova's aid as "they are in fact the same people", with the same language as he continued, even though "there are many Moldovans who would not agree with me".
-Moldova officially let down this suggestion from Ukraine, expressing its support only for a peaceful outcome of the conflict.
+Moldova officially rejected this suggestion from Ukraine, expressing its support only for a peaceful outcome of the conflict.

+On 12 September 2024, a Moldovan soldier was killed under unclear circumstances in the demarcation line of Transnistria.

+On 29 December 2024, Moldova's Transnistria region faced gas cuts as a transit deal with Ukraine expired, prompting fears of power shortages.
+Moldova denies owing debts to Gazprom and has secured alternative supplies from Romania to manage the situation.
+The agreement reached in May 2025 by Moldova and the Romanian-owned OMV Petrom will account for 25% of Moldova's gas demands starting in 2027, via the Neptun Deep project.
+Transnistria, after rejecting several EU offers, has secured a deal with the Hungarian MET Gas and Energy Marketing group.